tahseen25/Notes-Dairy/README.md

-# Notes and Diary 📓
+# Notes & Diary 📓

-Welcome to **Notes and Diary**, a secure and intuitive platform for jotting down your thoughts, notes, and daily experiences.
-This project leverages **TypingDNA** for authentication, ensuring an added layer of security by verifying your unique typing patterns.
+**Notes & Diary** is a secure and intuitive web application for creating, organizing, and managing personal notes and diary entries.
+The project integrates **TypingDNA** for biometric authentication, providing an extra layer of security by analyzing unique typing patterns.

 ## 🚀 Features

+- **Secure Authentication**
-- **Secure Authentication**: Utilizes TypingDNA to analyze typing patterns, enhancing account security.
+  Leverages TypingDNA to verify a user’s identity through typing patterns, enhancing account security beyond traditional passwords.

-- **Diary & Notes**: Write, edit, and organize personal notes and diary entries effortlessly.
+- **Diary & Notes Management**
+  Create, edit, delete, and organize diary entries and notes with a clean, user-friendly interface.

+- **Encrypted Storage**
+  All diary and note content is encrypted in MongoDB, ensuring your data remains private and secure.

+- **Responsive Design**
-- **Responsive Design**: Accessible across all devices with a clean and modern UI.
+  Works seamlessly across devices with a modern, minimalistic UI.

+- **Input Security**
-- **No Autocomplete or Copy-Paste**: Autocomplete and copy-paste are disabled to maintain the integrity of TypingDNA's authentication.
+  Autocomplete and copy-paste are disabled to maintain the integrity of TypingDNA authentication.

----
+- **Customizable Colors**
+  Assign colors to diary entries or notes to easily organize and differentiate content.

+## ⚡ Tech Stack

+- **Frontend**: React.js, Context API, React Hooks
+- **Backend**: Node.js, Express.js, MongoDB
+- **Authentication**: TypingDNA & JWT
+- **Encryption**: `mongoose-encryption` for securing diary and note content

+## 🔒 Security Highlights

+- Biometric authentication through TypingDNA
+- JWT-based token authentication
+- Encrypted diary and note entries in MongoDB
+- Protection against unauthorized access and common vulnerabilities

 ## 🛠️ Technologies Used
 - **Frontend**: React.js, CSS